Wang Youqin

-Wang Youqin (Chinese: 王友琴; born 1952) is a scholar specializing in East Asian studies and is currently a professor at the University of Chicago.
-Professor Wang is notable for her research on the Chinese Cultural Revolution, especially the Red August of Beijing.
-She keeps an online list of victims of the Cultural Revolution and their stories.
+Wang Youqin (Chinese: 王友琴; born 1952) is a Chinese scholar specializing in East Asian studies and is currently a professor at the University of Chicago.
+Wang is notable for her research on the Chinese Cultural Revolution, especially the Red August of Beijing.
+She is known for her research on the cultural revolution and compilation of lists of victims of the Cultural Revolution and their stories.

 Early life and education

 Wang was born in Beijing in 1952.
 After graduating from the Experimental High School Attached to Beijing Normal University, she was among the "educated youths" who were "sent down" to Yunnan Province during the Chinese Cultural Revolution.
-In 1979, she attended Peking University after the National College Entrance Examination was resumed in 1977.
+In 1979, she attended Peking University after Gaokao was resumed in 1977.
 In 1988, she obtained her PhD in Literature from the Chinese Academy of Social Sciences, and then left for the United States.